For Succession Advisors

 Next-generation leadership

-The new leader is capable but under-signaled.
+The new leader is capable, but not yet visible.

 The market still reads the business through the founder's era, even when the current leadership is already driving the company forward.